Artezaru/pysdic/docs/source/api_documentation/point_cloud.rst

 Add, remove or modify points in PointCloud objects
 -----------------------------------------------------

-The points of a PointCloud object can be manipulated using the following methods:
+The points of a :class:`PointCloud` object can be manipulated using the following methods:

 .. autosummary::
    :toctree: ../generated/